top of page

 The planning application is for the change of use of a nightclub to a place of worship.
 Whilst over time the building has been used for a variety of uses, most recently a nightclub, it was formally a place of worship and therefore reinstating its previous use is considered to be acceptable.
 Policies COM1 and COM2 of the TWLP support developments which see the introduction of community facilities in district centres, which Oakengates is, and where it provides cultural facilities and opportunities.
 The scheme is located in the centre of Oakengates and is therefore considered to be a suitable location for a community facility.
 No adverse impacts would occur as a result of the development and no comments from nearby neighbouring properties or Oakengates Town Council have been received.

 The Council’s Highways team expressed concern that the use would usually require a number of parking spaces to be provided, however concluded that due to the sustainable location of the building in the centre of Oakengates, the scheme would be served by a number of public car parks nearby and public transport links are acceptable and therefore have no objection to the scheme.
-The building is also on the register as local interest building within the borough so consultation with the Council’s Conservation Officer was required.
-As no external alterations are proposed, the Conservation Officer has no objection as the significance of the building would be retained.
+The building is also on the register as local interest building within the borough so consultation with the Council’s Conservation Team was required.
+As no external alterations are proposed, the Conservation Team had no objection as the significance of the building would be retained.

 The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against all material considerations, including planning policies and any representations that may have been received, and subsequently determining to grant planning permission in accordance with the presumption in favour of sustainable development as set out in the National Planning Policy Framework.